LucaCode/machine-state/README.md

-# machine-stats
+# machine-state
-Small package to get stats of the current machine.
+Small package to get the state of the current machine.